The Importance of Backlinks

 Important backlinks to incorporate in your SEO strategy include:

 - Social Media.
 At a minimum, you should have Twitter, Facebook, Pinterest, Instagram, and LinkedIn.

 - Niche Relevant Blog Comments.
 These diversify anchors in a meaningful way, create a layer of relevancy for your site, and sometimes attract referral traffic.

 - Business Listings and Citations.
 These offer an ideal way to build a foundation of trust for your site.

 - Power Backlinks.
 These accelerate your results because they are the most relevant and authoritative.

 - Content Driven.
 This is perhaps the best way to drive high-authority backlinks to a website.
 You can accomplish this by using the right keywords, creating great content around a keyword, and promoting your content.

 The world of digital marketing is always evolving.
-As your Cherry Hill SEO specialists, we can proudly say that we stay on the cutting edge of that evolution, and we can help you to do the same.
+At PLM, we can proudly say that we stay on the cutting edge of that evolution, and we can help you to do the same.
 We know what you need to draw in the right clients, and to maintain a loyal client base.
-To learn more about how we can help you to make your marketing efforts as successful and efficient as possible, please call Premier Legal Marketing at 856-320-2016, or contact us online.
+To learn more about how we can help you to make your marketing efforts as successful and efficient as possible, call Premier Legal Marketing at 856-320-2016, or contact us online.
 We offer a full range of marketing services, including branding, website design and maintenance, social media marketing, pay-per-click campaigns, reputation management, blogs, press releases, email marketing, and more.